andreas-pattichis/ML-for-RNA-Seq-Disease-Classification-and-Biomarker-Discovery/README.md

 # RNA-Seq Data Classification for Disease Prediction

+## Summary of Findings
+This project developed a machine learning framework for classifying RNA-Seq data into three categories: **Healthy, Rheumatoid Arthritis (RA),** and **Systemic Lupus Erythematosus (SLE)**.
+Among the models tested, the **SGDClassifier with Elastic Net Regularization** emerged as the best-performing approach, achieving an accuracy of 93.30%, with strong recall and precision across all classes.
+This model also identified significant genes such as **ANP32D, IFI27,** and **MIR378F**, which show promise as potential biomarkers for RA and SLE.
+These findings highlight the effectiveness of regularized linear models in handling high-dimensional, sparse RNA-Seq data and underline the potential for biomarker discovery in autoimmune diseases.

 ## Introduction

 This project focuses on developing a machine learning model to predict an individual's health status based on RNA-Seq gene expression data.
 Specifically, we aim to classify whether a person is **healthy**, has **rheumatoid arthritis (RA)**, or has **systemic lupus erythematosus (SLE)**.
 Additionally, we aim to identify key genes that contribute significantly to each condition, which could serve as potential biomarkers for disease diagnosis and understanding.